cblanquera/intime/README.md

 ## Mining Wallet

 A mining wallet is compensated while online *(1 minute is 1 MIN)*.
-Since `MIN` is also burned every minute, this also acts like a time bank *(like in the movie)* rewarding people that serve the network with token stability.
-Additionally, for every block that is successfully mined, 10 years, calculated by  `~(60 * 24 * 365 * 10) MIN` is awarded to the miner that first finds the golden nonce.
+Since `MIN` is also burned every minute, this acts like a time bank *(like in the movie)* rewarding people that serve the network with token stability.
+Additionally, for every block that is successfully mined, 10 years, calculated by
+`~(60 * 24 * 365 * 10) MIN` is awarded to the miner that first finds the golden
+nonce.

 > The Ethereum Network processes > ~6k blocks a day.
 In MIN, that's good for 219K years per year or 2.19k lifetimes